What is EICR certificate?

-- obtain a report from the (electrician) person conducting the inspection, which gives the results of the test and of the next inspection and test due date
+- Obtain a report from the (electrician) person conducting the inspection, which gives the test results and the next inspection and due test date.

-- supply a copy of the report to each tenant within 28 days of the inspection and test
+- Supply a copy of the electrical safety certificate to each tenant within 28 days of the inspection and test.

-- provide a copy of that report to the local housing authority within 7 days of receiving a request in writing for it from that authority
+- Please provide a copy of that electrical safety certificate to the local housing authority within 7 days of receiving a request in writing for it from that authority.

-- retain a copy of that report until the next inspection and test is due and supply a copy to the person carrying out the next inspection and test
+- Retain a copy of that report until the next inspection and test are due and supply a copy to the person carrying out the next inspection and test.

-- provide a copy of the most recent report to any new tenant of the specified tenancy to which the report relates before that tenant occupies those premises; and any prospective tenant within 28 days of receiving a request in writing for it from that prospective tenant
+- Please provide a copy of the most recent electrical safety check certificate to any new tenant of the specified tenancy to which the report relates before that tenant occupies those premises, and to any prospective tenant within 28 days of receiving a request in writing for it from that prospective tenant.

 Action needed in case of an Unsatisfactory Report:

-The private landlord must ensure that the necessary work is carried out by a qualified and competent electrician within 28 days (or the period specified in the report if it is less than 28 days), starting with the inspection and testing date.
+A landlord is required to ensure that a qualified and competent electrician carries out the necessary work within 28 days.
+Or the period specified in the report is less than 28 days, starting with the inspection and testing date.

 The landlord must then:

-- obtain written confirmation from a qualified person that further investigative or remedial work has been conducted and that the electrical safety standards have been met or that further investigative or remedial work is required.
+- Obtain written confirmation from a qualified person that further investigative or remedial work has been conducted.
+The electrical safety standards have been met, or additional investigative or remedial work is required.

 - Supply that written confirmation, together with a copy of the report, which needed further remedial work to each existing tenant.
-This needs to be provided within 28 days of completion of further remedial work and the local housing authority within 28 days of completion of further investigative or remedial work.
+This needs to be provided within 28 days of completion of additional remedial work and the local housing authority within 28 days of further investigative or remedial work completion.

-Local authorities enforce the new regulations; they can impose a financial penalty of up to £30,000 if they find a landlord is in breach of their duty.
+Local authorities enforce the new regulations; they can impose a financial penalty of up to £30,000 if they find a landlord breaches their duty.

-Local authorities have the power to serve remedial notices on the landlord.
+Local authorities have the power to serve remedial notices to the landlord.

 What EICR report should I be asking for?

-The report that you need to request is an Electrical Installation Condition Report (EICR).
+The report that you need to request is an Electrical Installation Condition Report.

-An Electrical Installation Condition Report (EICR) is a report carried out to check the safety of the existing electrical installation within a dwelling and is used to describe its condition.
+An Electrical Installation Condition Report is a report carried out to check the safety of the existing electrical installation within a dwelling and describe its condition.

-Parts of the system reported include consumer units, protective bonding, lighting, switches, sockets, etc. Its purpose is to confirm whether the electrical installation is in a safe condition for continued service.
+Parts of the system reported include consumer units, protective bonding, lighting, switches, sockets, etc. Its purpose is to confirm whether the electrical installation is safe for continued service.

-The EICR will show whether the electrical installation is in a ‘satisfactory’ or ‘unsatisfactory’ condition and detail a list of observations affecting the safety or requiring improvements.
+The report will show whether the electrical installation is in a ‘satisfactory’ or ‘unsatisfactory’ condition and detail a list of observations affecting the safety or requiring improvements.

-The EICR will have the following codes, which are industry standard, and they are simple to follow so all can understand them.
+The report will have the following codes, which are industry standards, and they are simple to follow and understand.

 Unsatisfactory Codes for EICR:

-- C2 – Potentially Dangerous, urgent corrective action needed.
+- C2 – Potentially Dangerous, urgent required corrective action.